siddharthborah/memory/README.md

   - Automatically bundles required WASM files during build
 - Chrome Storage API for persistence
 - Webpack for bundling
+- Transformers.js for AI model inference
+- Readability.js for content extraction

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.
+For major changes, please open an issue first to discuss what you would like to change.

 ## Troubleshooting